AnyCubic-i3-Mega-Model-4/Marlin-i3Mega-MKS1_4/README.md

   - All motor jumpers are taken off

 ## Stock Hardware
-  - Second Z motor
+  - Second Z motor as stock
     - Z2 motor is connected to E1 on the board
-    - Z2 endstop is connected to X max on the board

 ## TMC2130's

-  - Z, E0 and E1 drivers are in "dumb mode" (unmodified Fysetc TMC2130 version 1.0 boards)
+  - Z, E0 and E1 drivers are in "dumb mode" (**un**-modified Fysetc TMC2130 version 1.0 boards)

   - X and Y drivers are in SPI mode (modified Fysetc TMC2130 version 1.0 boards)